-Picture this: You buy a brand new laptop for $2000.00, but receive nothing in your inbox.
+Picture this: you buy a new laptop for $2,000, but receive nothing in your inbox.
 No order confirmation, no payment receipt — just crickets.

-Because even minor errors or delays with your transactional emails can cause a massive loss of trust among your customers, potentially making them not want to come back.
+Because even minor errors or delays in your transactional emails can cause a massive loss of trust among your customers, potentially driving them away.